mikenguyen13/data_analysis/24-ANOVA.Rmd

 # Analysis of Variance {#sec-analysis-of-variance-anova}

+Analysis of Variance (ANOVA) forms a critical link between experimental design and statistical inference, and this chapter offers an in-depth look at its theoretical foundations and practical applications.
+Beginning with the [Completely Randomized Design](#sec-completely-randomized-design), the chapter introduces the partitioning of variance and the F-test, using intuitive visualizations and algebraic expressions.
+Advanced designs such as [randomized blocks](#sec-randomized-block-designs) and [nested designs](#sec-nested-designs) are then developed, followed by nonparametric approaches that relax assumptions about normality and homogeneity.
+The mathematics behind ANOVA is derived in detail, including the expected mean squares and orthogonal decomposition of variance.
+Emphasis is placed on correct interpretation of $p$-values and effect sizes.
+The chapter concludes with guidance on sample size planning and the introduction of covariance models.

-Analysis of Variance (ANOVA) shares its underlying mechanism with linear regression.
+ANOVA shares its underlying mechanism with linear regression.
 However, ANOVA approaches the analysis from a different perspective, making it particularly useful for studying **qualitative variables** and **designed experiments**.

 **Key Terminology**